DandDsRTT/rtt-library/EA/README.md

 Multivectors are implemented in this library as ordered triplets:

-1. the list of minor determinants
+1. the list of largest-minors
 2. the grade (the count of brackets)
 3. the variance (whether the brackets point to the left or the right)